karrioapi/karrio/schemas/ics_courier/README.md

 help(ics_courier_lib)
 ```

-*This package is used by the [purplship multi-carrier shipping interface](https://github.com/purplship/purplship)*
+*This package is used by the [karrio multi-carrier shipping interface](https://github.com/karrio/karrio)*